dhanushadm/My-ETL-Project/README.md

 **Pandas**: A Python library used for reading, manipulating, and transforming data, such as converting CSV files to a format that can be loaded into the database.

-**Task Scheduler (Windows)**: Used to schedule the ETL process to run automatically every 2 minutes, ensuring the workflow is triggered when new files are available.
+**Task Scheduler (Using Python)**: Used to schedule the ETL process to run automatically every 2 minutes, ensuring the workflow is triggered when new files are available.

 **os & time (Python libraries)**: Used to monitor file paths and wait until the necessary files are available before moving to the next stage in the ETL process.